 The Criminal Injuries Compensation Tribunal (CITC) runs the general compensation scheme for personal injuries that you may have suffered due to a violent crime.
-It also runs a separate compensation scheme for prison officers who suffer personal injuries due to a violent crime in the course of a their duties
+It also runs a separate compensation scheme for prison officers who suffer personal injuries due to a violent crime.